isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 <p style="text-align: justify;">We are delighted that your child/ ward has chosen to be part of our Dunman family.
 We understand that this transition stage from primary to secondary school will be a new experience for him/ her.
 Hence, we have planned a series of programmes to help your child/ ward settle comfortably into the next exciting phase of his/ her growing years.</p>

 #### 1. Sec 1 e-Registration Form
 <p style="text-align: justify;">We will like you to complete a FORM SG.
 We require the information for our Secondary 1 Orientation Experience and for other administrative purposes.
-Please click [here](https://go.gov.sg/sec1e-registration2022) or scan the QR Code below.</p>
+Please click here or scan the QR Code below.</p>

-**YH provide QR code & link**
+## YH provide link above<br>YH provide QR code here

 #### 2. Zoom session on 30 December 2021 from 4pm to 5pm

 <p style="text-align: justify;">We will be conducting a zoom session on 30 December 2021 from 4pm to 5pm for those who are interested.</p>

-Please click the slides [here](https://dunmansec-moe-edu-sg-admin.cwp.sg/qql/slot/u194/2019/Administration/Sec%201%20Reg%20Ex/Slides%20for%20Sec%201%20Zoom%20Engagement%2030%20Dec_final_30%20Dec.pdf).
+Please click the slides here.

-**YH provide date & link to slides**
+### YH provide date & link to slides above

 #### 3. Parents Gateway App